katyo/publish-crates/README.md

 - `args` Extra arguments for `cargo publish` command
 - `registry-token` Cargo registry token (not used when `dry-run: true`)
 - `dry-run` Set to 'true' to bypass exec `cargo publish`
+- `check-repo` Set to 'false' to bypass check local packages for modifications since last published version

+Each local package (workspace member) potentially may be modified since last published version without corresponding version bump.
+This situation is dangerous and should be prevented.
+In order to do it this action uses GitHub API to get date of latest commit which modified contents by path of corresponding package.
+This date compares with date of last published version of that package.
+When option `check-repo` set to `true` (which is by default) this action will throw error in case when last commit date cannot be determined.
+This happenned in case of detached refs (like pull requests).
+Usually you should never publish packages via pull-requests so you may simply disable this action for run in such cases (via `if` expression as example).
+When you want to run action (say with `dry-run` set to `true`) prevent failing you may simply set `check-repo` to `false` too.

+**NOTE**: You should avoid set both `check-repo` and `dry-run` to `false`.

 ## Usage examples